Compare the Best Credit Cards (June 2025)

 Our shortlist has you covered for rewards, cashback and free flights.
 If you're spending at least $500 a month on credit card-friendly merchants (e.g. supermarkets, petrol stations and everyday expenses), we list the most rewarding cards:

-Do you spend around $500 a month?
-We suggest considering The American Express Airpoints Card - it costs $0/year and gives you 1 Airpoints Dollar for every $1,000 you spend.
-Bonus: 50 bonus Airpoints Dollars when you apply, are approved and spend $750 on your new Card within the first 3 months.
-New Card Members only.
+- Do you spend around $500 a month?
+We suggest considering The American Express Airpoints Card - it costs $0/year and gives you 1 Airpoints Dollar for every $100 you spend.
+There is currently a bonus offer available to new card members, you can receive 50 bonus Airpoints Dollars when you apply, are approved and spend $750 on your new Card within the first 3 months.

-Do you spend between $500 and $1,500 a month?
-We suggest considering The American Express Airpoints Platinum Card - it costs $195/year fee and gives you a wide range of benefits, including 1 Airpoints Dollar for every $59 you spend.
-You'll also get 500 bonus Airpoints Dollars when you apply, are approved and spend $1,500 on your new Card within the first 3 months.
-New Card Members only and you'll need to apply before 8 August 2022.
+- Do you spend between $500 and $1,500 a month?
+We suggest considering The American Express Airpoints Platinum Card -there is a fee of $195/year but it gives you a wide range of benefits, including 1 Airpoints Dollar for every $70 you spend.
+There is a bonus offer for new card members of 300 bonus Airpoints Dollars when you apply, are approved and spend $1,500 on your new Card within the first 3 months.

-Do you spend $1,500+ a month?
-We suggest considering an Airpoints card (both The American Express Airpoints Platinum Card and Kiwibank Airpoints Platinum Visa lead by way of fees, rewards and benefits).
+- Do you spend $1,500+ a month?
+We suggest considering an Airpoints card (The American Express Airpoints Platinum Card leads by way of fees, rewards and benefits).

 Christopher Walsh